Harris TV interview in West Virginia provokes flare-up with Manchin

 “I couldn’t believe it,” Manchin said.
 “No one called me. . . .
 We’re going to try to find a bipartisan pathway forward . . . but we need to work together.
 That’s not a way of working together, what was done.”

 The politics of the coronavirus relief package have proved complicated.
-Democrats last week began a procedure to pass it unilaterally, but 10 Senate Republicans on Sunday unexpectedly offered their own version, prompting Biden to invite them to the White House on Monday.
+Democrats last week began a procedure to pass it unilaterally, but 10 Senate Republicans on Sunday unexpectedly offered their own version, prompting President Biden to invite them to the White House on Monday.

 The flare-up with Manchin, while minor in many ways, makes it clear how difficult it may be for Biden to achieve the unity he has called for — even within his own party.